whitelightning450/Flow_Academy_Spec/README.md

 All materials and diagrams needed to build a SPEC camera system are located in the [Setup folder](Setup/) of this repository's directory, including all necessary documentation.

 ## Usage
-SPEC was built to be a bank-mounted camera system to measure river surface velocities.
-The system is a completely contained data collection and processing unit.
-We designed this system with citizen science in mind, keeping the cost of materials low and all 3D-printed models and code open sourced.
+SPEC was developed to be a bank-mounted camera system to measure river surface velocities.
+The system is a completely self-contained data collection and processing unit.
+We designed this system with citizen science in mind, keeping the cost of materials low and all 3D-printed models and code are available open source.

-Citizen science was also in mind with the deployment process in the field.
-A user just needs a setup SPEC system and a place to mount it.
-Then using the web-application a user can customize the PIV calculations for the current river conditions.
+Citizen science was also a priority when planning the deployment process in the field.
+A user just needs a SPEC system and a place to mount it.
+Then using the web-application a user can customize the parameters used during the PIV calculations for the current river conditions.

 More information can be found in the [Docs folder](Docs/) of this repository.